SOLAS-TTRPG/SOLAS/v2/SOLAS Handbook.md

 If your focus is above one, you have the ability to cast spells!
 You can have a number of spells memorized equal to your maximum focus.
 You can swap which spells you have memorized when you rest.

 ## Leveling Up
 After a few fights or an important story arc, the Game Master may determine that your character levels up!
-You may add a point to one of your character's abilities, and at appropriate levels you gain another boon.
+You may add a point to one of your character's abilities, and at appropriate levels you gain another boon (or take an upgrade to a boon you already have).

 # Parts of the Game
 Some general definitions and explanations.
 It's useful to at least skim this section, even if you're familiar with other tabletop games.